 If you can’t answer any of these questions, maybe it’s time you started to think about a program evaluation to assess your art program.

-For example, if every year, your assessment is telling you students aren’t understanding the concept of tints and shades in 2nd grade, perhaps it’s not developmentally appropriate for a 2nd grader to be able to mix and tint or a shade.
-Or perhaps you aren’t covering it as thoroughly as you could.
-A program evaluation can tell you all of these things, and help you teach the concept, or tweak your curriculum for the following year.
+For example, if every year you’re finding your students don’t understand the concept of tints and shades in 2nd grade, it’s time to figure out why.
+Perhaps it’s not developmentally appropriate for a 2nd grader to be able to mix tints and shades.
+Or, perhaps you aren’t covering the topic as thoroughly as you could.
+A program evaluation can tell you all of these things and help you teach the concept more effectively or tweak your curriculum for the following year.

-In my district, we have Power Standards that already break down the most important concepts, making it quite easy for us to choose what we will assess.
-If you don’t have Power Standards, I highly suggest your write some to focus your work.
-Some call them learning outcomes, benchmarks, same thing!
-Click the image to download the PDF to see some sample Power Standards.
+In my district, we have Power Standards that break down the most important concepts, making it easy for us to choose what we will assess.
+If you don’t have Power Standards, I highly suggest you write some to focus your work.
+Some call them learning outcomes or benchmarks, same thing!
+If you’d like to see an example of our Power Standards, you can click the image below to download the PDF.

-The next step is choosing what type of assessment you want to use to assess the power standards.
-I have weeks of coursework in the Assessment in Art Education course that covers all of the different types of assessments you could create, so I will just keep it simple and tell you what our department decided to use.
+The next step is choosing what type of assessment you want to use to assess the Power Standards.
+There is so much information in the Assessment in Art Education course that covers all of the different types of assessments you could create, so I will just keep it simple and tell you what our department decided to use.

 Whew!
 That was a lot of information.
 I’ll just let you digest.

-Why do you think a program evaluation would be helpful to you?
+Do you think a program evaluation would be helpful to you?

-What questions do you have for me about our assessment process?
+What questions do you have?